 The Temporary Lodging Facility (TLFs-All American Inn) is the main lodging facility for families PCSing to the joint base.
 The TLF (Bldg 2786) is located on Mitchell Road.

-The All American Inn is open 24 hours per day, 7 days per week.
+The All American Inn is open 24 hours per day, seven days per week.
 Call (609) 754-3337 or (609) 754-4667 for more information and advance reservations.
-Guest check-in and check-out is in building 2786 on McGuire.
+Guest check-in and check-out are in building 2786 on McGuire.

 Most PCS-in families (all with children) will be assigned to the TLF.
 You should have reservations; in summer, you must have reservations.
-TLFs are severely limited during the summer months due to high turnover of personnel.
+TLFs are severely limited during the summer months due to the high turnover of personnel.
 PCS-in families are usually allowed 30 days of TLF; this may be reduced to 20 days or less during the summer months.

 During the summer some VOQ/VAQ units may be converted to TLQ "suites" - two rooms separated by a bath with no cooking facilities other than a microwave in the hall.
 The Billeting staff will make every effort to ensure you have temporary lodging on base.

-Pet friendly units are available on the McGuire Temporary Lodging Facility (TLF).
+Pet-friendly units are available on the McGuire Temporary Lodging Facility (TLF).
 A daily charge will be applied to your guest folio.
 When making your reservation you must specify that you are bringing a pet.

 There is a two pet maximum; the Lodging Manager may allow additional smaller pets if coordinated in advance.

 There are no kennels or boarding facilities on either Dix or McGuire.
 Remember, it is a good idea to make advanced reservations for pet boarding as soon as you know your arrival date.
 Most facilities require proof of current vaccinations.
-Costs vary and are usually determined by type of pet (dog or cat) and size (body weight).
+Costs vary and are usually determined by the type of pet (dog or cat) and size (body weight).